How's It Goin' Down

-"How's It Goin' Down" is a song by American rapper DMX, released as the fourth single from his debut studio album, It's Dark and Hell Is Hot.
-The song features R&B singer Faith Evans and was released to radio on June 9, 1998.
-The song would go on to be a modest hit, peaking at No. 70 on the Billboard Hot 100.
-The song contains a sample of "God Make Me Funky" by The Headhunters from the 1975 album, Survival of the Fittest.
+"How's It Goin' Down" is a song by American rapper DMX, released as the fourth and final single from his first album, It's Dark and Hell Is Hot.
+The song features vocals by R&B singer Faith Evans and was released to radio on June 9, 1998.
+The song was a modest hit, peaking at No. 70 on the Billboard Hot 100.
+It contains a sample of "God Make Me Funky" by the Headhunters from the 1975 album, Survival of the Fittest.

 Music video

-Directed by Hype Williams, the music video provides a visual depiction of the song's story, detailing DMX's affair with the a woman named Tenika who is already in a relationship with the father of her two children.
+Directed by Hype Williams, the video was filmed in June 1998 in Harlem, New York City.
+The music video provides a visual depiction of the song's story, detailing DMX's affair with the a woman named Tenika (played by video model Liza Rivera) who is already in a relationship with the father of her two children.
 It features cameos by then-unknown artists Eve, Ja Rule, Drag-On and Irv Gotti, all of whom would rise to prominence in the following year.